Several of Kansas City’s holiday events and activities have become annual favorites with area homeschoolers!

 Also, when their weekly rehearsals last about three hours, you know that’s dedication!

-13. Olathe Youth Symphony.
+15. Olathe Youth Symphony.

 For anyone in the Olathe area, another great holiday option is Olathe Youth Symphony Association‘s free December concert on Dec.
-4 (donations accepted).
-All performances take place at Olathe South High School, at 151st and Ridgeview in Olathe.
+8 (donations accepted).

-14. Mahaffie Stagecoach Stop & Farm’s Open Christmas House.
+16. Mahaffie Stagecoach Stop & Farm’s Open Christmas House.

-This historic site typically offers its Open Christmas House for free (donations suggested).
 Celebrate Christmas like they did in the 1860s, with cookstove and blacksmith demonstrations, with Heritage Center ornaments.
 Who knows, you may even get to see Santa himself!

 Some activities come with a fee, such as stagecoach rides and making a gingerbread house.

-16. YaYa’s Alpaca Farm.
+17. YaYa’s Alpaca Farm.

-17. Holiday lights near your area.
+BONUS: Holiday lights near your area.

 - Olathe Christmas Card Lane – in the Mission Ridge subdivision, near 151st Street and Ridgeview.